On the Polynomial Szemer\'edi Theorem in Finite Commutative Rings: Abstract

 \section{Abstract}

-The polynomial Szemer\'{e}di theorem from \cite{bl} implies that, for any $\delta \in (0,1)$, any family $\{P_1,\ldots, P_m\} \subset \Z[y]$ of nonconstant polynomials with constant term zero, and any sufficiently large $N \in \N$, every subset of $\{1,\ldots, N\}$ of cardinality at least $\delta N$ contains a nontrivial configuration of the form $\{x,x+P_1(y),\ldots, x+P_m(y)\}$.
-When the polynomials are assumed independent, one can expect a sharper result to hold over finite fields, special cases of which were proven recently in \cite{bc,dls,pel3term}, culminating with a result of Peluse in \cite{peluse}, which deals with the general case of independent polynomials.
+The polynomial Szemer\'{e}di theorem from \cite{bl} implies that, for every $\delta \in (0,1)$, every family $\{P_1,\ldots, P_m\} \subset \Z[y]$ of nonconstant polynomials with constant term zero, and all sufficiently large $N \in \N$, every subset of $\{1,\ldots, N\}$ with cardinality at least $\delta N$ contains a nontrivial configuration $\{x,x+P_1(y),\ldots, x+P_m(y)\}$.
+When the polynomials are assumed independent, one can expect a sharper result to hold over finite fields, which was established by Peluse in \cite{peluse}.